zostera/django-modeltrans/docs/pages/working-with-models.rst

   one for all models.
 If you don't set `MODELTRANS_FALLBACK["default"]`, `(LANGUAGE_CODE,)` will be used, which means that the global default language will have precedence over the per-record default language.

+**Caveat:** Changing the default language for instances cannot be easily done at the moment.
+When you change the default language, you must manually move the original field values to the JSON field and the other way around.
+Be aware that changing the default language of an instance may affect instances from other models as well if their `default_language_field` refers to the changed instance via foreign keys (using the `__` syntax).

 Inheritance of models with translated fields.
 ---------------------------------------------